Grokzen/redisco/README.rst

 Attribute
     Stores unicode strings.
-If used for large bodies of text, turn indexing of this field off by setting indexed=True.
+If used for large bodies of text, turn indexing of this field off by setting indexed=False.

 IntegerField
     Stores an int.
 Ints are stringified using unicode() before saving to